lbylnxgek/100DaysOfCode-Python-Pro-2023/README.md

 ## Day 010 - Beginner - Functions with outputs

 * [Project: Calculator](/Day-010/.)
-* Note: my solution includes code to exit cleanly from the calulator, in order to avoid this:
+* Note: my solution includes code to exit cleanly from the calculator, in order to avoid this:

 ![Recursion!][def]